Fran Macilvey is an author, speaker, and workshop facilitator based in Edinburgh, Scotland.

 As well as Trapped, Happiness Matters and Making Miracles, Fran is writing a series of novels: Lisa Somerville: Lessons in Matrimonial Law tells the story of Lisa and her family; The Seduction of Susan Scott features one of Lisa’s clients; and Pip is about another client facing a custody battle.
 The characters and their situations are drawn from Fran’s time working as a solicitor in Scotland.

 To see outlines, synopses or proposals for any of the above, please contact Fran.

 Fran has a loyal and committed readership worldwide.
 She writes a blog, speaks on a wide range of subjects and gives book signings and readings.
-She is happy to facilitate short workshops (1 hour + 30 minutes Q &A) themed around the insights in her books Happiness Matters . and Making Miracles.
+She is also able to facilitate short workshops (1 hour + 30 minutes Q &A) themed around the insights in her books Happiness Matters and Making Miracles.

 On behalf of Capability Scotland, she appeared on BBC Radio Scotland.
 She has also been interviewed for ableradio, and has featured as a guest on the ‘Disability Now’ monthly podcast.
 She recently co-hosted a workshop at the first ever SNP Conference for Members with Disabilities, in Glasgow.